On spectral simplicity of the Hodge Laplacian and Curl Operator along paths of metrics: Introduction and Statement of Results

-At least in dimension $3$ however, Enciso and Peralta-Salas proved that the spectrum of the Hodge Laplacian is generically simple \cite{Enciso2012}.
+At least in dimension $3$, however, Enciso and Peralta-Salas proved that the spectrum of the Hodge Laplacian is generically simple \cite{Enciso2012}.
 They did this in several steps, the first of which is to notice that the spectrum of the Hodge Laplacian in dimension $3$ is the same as that of its restriction to $1$-forms since the Hodge Laplacian $\Delta_g=\delta d+d\delta$ commutes with both the exterior derivative $d$ and the Hodge-star $\ast_g$.
-By the Hodge decomposition theorem \cite{Hodge1941} the eigen-1-forms to nonzero eigenvalues of the Hodge Laplacian split into closed and coclosed ones, and so one naturally calls the spectrum of the Hodge Laplacian on the closed and coclosed forms the closed and coclosed spectrum, respectively.
-The closed spectrum coincides with the spectrum of the Laplace-Beltrami operator, and so by Uhlenbeck's result we already know that it is generically simple.
-Analyzing the coclosed spectrum however proves much harder, and Enciso and Peralta-Salas do this by analyzing the Beltrami operator $\ast_g d$ which is the square root of the Hodge Laplacian on coclosed forms.
-They more or less follow the idea of Uhlenbeck (which is to apply a Sard-type theorem to the function $\Phi(g,u,\lambda)=(\ast_g d-\lambda)u$) except that significant analytical difficulties arise.
-Those include the PDE $\ast_g d u=\lambda u$ being vector valued and the Beltrami operator not being elliptic (it has infinite dimensional kernel).
-After having shown the generic simplicity of the spectrum of the Beltrami operator, they still needed to break up the symmetric eigenvalues, that is the ones for which $\lambda_i=-\lambda_j$ for some $i,j$, before having shown that the coclosed spectrum of the Hodge Laplacian is generically simple.
-Finally, they examine a variation of the closed and coclosed eigenvalues to conclude that even the full Hodge Laplacian has simple spectrum for a residual set in the Banach manifold of $\mathcal{C}^k$ Riemannian metrics with its natural topology.
+By the Hodge decomposition theorem \cite{Hodge1941} the eigen-1-forms to nonzero eigenvalues of the Hodge Laplacian split into exact and coexact ones, and so one naturally calls the spectrum of the Hodge Laplacian on the exact and coexact forms the exact and coexact spectrum, respectively.
+The exact spectrum coincides with the spectrum of the Laplace-Beltrami operator, and so by Uhlenbeck's result we already know that it is generically simple.
+Analyzing the coexact spectrum however proves much harder.
+Enciso and Peralta-Salas do this by studying the curl operator $\ast_g d$, which is the square root of the Hodge Laplacian on coexact forms.
+They follow the general strategy of Uhlenbeck (which is to apply a Sard-type theorem to the function $\Phi(g,u,\lambda)=(\ast_g d-\lambda)u$) except that significant analytical difficulties arise.
+Those include the PDE $\ast_g d u=\lambda u$ being vector valued and the curl operator not being elliptic (it has infinite dimensional kernel).
+After showing the generic simplicity of the spectrum of the curl operator, they still needed to break up the symmetric eigenvalues, that is the ones for which $\lambda_i=-\lambda_j$ for some $i,j$, before showing that the coexact spectrum of the Hodge Laplacian is generically simple.
+Finally, they examine a variation of the exact and coexact eigenvalues to conclude that even the full Hodge Laplacian has simple spectrum for a residual set in the Banach manifold of $\mathcal{C}^k$ Riemannian metrics with its natural topology.